 - What do I need to do to overcome the identified weaknesses so I can take advantage of the opportunities?

 - How will I minimise my business’ weaknesses to overcome the identified threats?

 Once you have finalised your lists, you can now starting using your SWOT analysis to develop strategies and ultimately work towards achieving your business goals!

-Gain the skills, knowledge and confidence to develop, implement and present successful business strategies with a course in how to write a business case, such as our Building Business Cases and Plans.
+Gain the skills, knowledge and confidence to develop, implement and present successful business strategies with a course such as our online Develop and Implement a Business Plan.